 The Maritime Display Framework provides various tools for processing of information common to maritime displays, such as the ability to generate predictive vectors, calculations of a tracked object’s closest point of approach (CPA) and time to CPA (TCPA), thereby warning if there is a danger of collision with other ships.
 Such features are typical within automatic radar plotting aid (ARPA) solutions.

-The Maritime Display Framework is written in the C# language and is designed for development of a Windows WPF-based client application.
+The Maritime Display Framework is written in the C# language and is designed for development of a Windows .NET WPF-based client application.
 The Maritime Display Framework’s default configuration can be used to provide a functional maritime display solution without any development.
 Alternatively, the framework can be adapted, extended and enhanced for a custom solution.

 The modular software design separates the controls that perform display functions and controls that interact with the radar transceiver, allowing a common display to be used for a variety of radar antennas and transceivers.
 The aesthetics of the display solution can be customised, for example to look the same as an existing Integrated Bridge System.